 Call for Proposals

 Proposals for Symposia, Interactive Sessions, Short Courses, and Workshops will be invited starting August, 31 2017 for the 4th North American Congress for Conservation Biology meeting, the theme of which is, Conservation Science, Policy, and Practice: Connecting the Urban to the Wild.
 The conference will be held in Toronto, Ontario July 23-25, 2018, with associated short courses, workshops, and events occurring on July 21, 22, & 26.
 You will be updated on the status of your proposal by early winter 2017.
-The Call for Proposals will close on October 27, 2017.
+The Call for Proposals will close at 17:00pm MT on November 3rd, 2017.

 Choosing a Category for your Proposal